ivana-stopka/plotly-challenge/README.md

 ## Summary

 This purpose of this project was to create an interactive dashboard using HTML and JavaScript to render the provided Belly Button Biodiversity dataset.
-The data can be filtered, by id, via the drop down menu and displayed in two charts: a bar plot and a bubble plot.
+The data can be filtered, by test subject id, via the drop down menu and displayed in two charts: a bar plot and a bubble plot.

 The raw data (samples.json) is contained in the 'data' directory.